-The egoist who talks nothing but a linear artistic vision, the employee of an alpha-seeking investor-developer; these descriptions suit some architects, but are despised by most.
+The egoist who talks nothing but a linear artistic vision.
+The employee of an alpha-seeking investor-developer.
+These descriptions suit some architects, but are despised by most.
 The variety of contributions by the people featured in Architects After Architecture proves there is more to care about in the built environment than stereotypes.

 Curated, written, and edited by Harriet Harriss, Rory Hude, and Roberta Marcaccio, Architects After Architecture is a collection of interviews, articles, and essays about current and former architects around the world who deviated from the standard career path to licensure.
-These people ventured into various careers and industries, but did not leave their architect training behind.
+These people ventured into various careers and industries but did not leave their architect training behind.

 Below are a few notable topics from the reading with some commentary, without giving away the entire book.

 In 2016, MIXdesign's initiative Stalled! proposed an inclusive public bathroom design that later successfully advocated an amendment to the International Plumbing Code (IPC).
-This amendment, to be implemented in 2021, provides standards and guidelines to constructing all-gender bathrooms.
+This amendment, to be implemented in 2021, provides standards and guidelines for constructing all-gender bathrooms.

 There are moments when architects review building codes and can not make sense of it.
-Codes are written in the past, and sometimes the past is twenty years ago, but the social atmosphere changes by the decades.
+Codes are written in the past, and sometimes the past is twenty years ago, but the social atmosphere changed over the decades.
 Architects who keep their eyes and ears open always design with social issues in mind if the cause is just.
 In no way should a design process like this be a compromise.

 Social factors have and will always be present, so instead, it is up to the architects to exercise their creativity.
 The result of Stalled! is the design of a public bathroom that includes all users and an enhanced public space.
 Five years later, the international code finally recognized the impact of such design, thus the amendment.
 People change codes, not the other way around.